 How to test a capacitor with a multimeter in a circuit

-When a capacitor is mounted In circuit board it is not possible to measure the actual rated value through the multimeter or capacitance meter because there are several other components placed in the same circuit board.
-Due to that capacitor gets equivalent value rather than actual.
+When a capacitor is mounted On the circuit board, measuring the actual rated value through the multimeter or capacitance meter is impossible because several other components are placed on the same circuit board.
+Due to that capacitor gets an equivalent value rather than the actual.

 1. Test a capacitor with ESR Meter

-The ESR meter device used to determine the equivalent series resistance of a capacitor without desoldering or removing from the circuit board.
+The ESR meter device determines the equivalent series resistance without desoldering or removing it from the circuit board.
 This device can not measure the capacitance but can test the capacitor.
-You Can Buy online (ESR meter (Amazon Link)
+You Can Buy it Online.

 - Note the reading of the ESR meter and note it down.